EyebouImpact/Documentation/Contributing-guidelines.md

 In this guide we will cover the following:
+- Opening an issue
+- Creating a pull request
+- Reviewing a pull request
-<p> Opening an issue, Creating a pull request, Reviewing, Merging a pull request
+- Merging a pull request

 ## Getting Started